 If Meta offers direct access to WhatsApp API, what is the point of Business Solution Providers?
 When creating WhatsApp Business, WhatsApp had good reasons to entrust BSPs with access to its API.
 Let’s find out why.

 Why WhatsApp Collaborates with WhatsApp Business Partners

 The first one was profitability.
-After Meta acquired WhatsApp for $19 billion, the company pledged to never have ads on WhatsApp, so it needed a new business model to monetize the purchase.
+After Meta acquired WhatsApp for $19 billion, the company pledged never to have ads on WhatsApp, so it needed a different business model.
 The solution was the WhatsApp Business API.